 Effective management of employment and human resource issues are critical to the success of your business.
-In today's highly competitive business environment, employers need to be aware of the complex legislation and regulations governing their relationship with their employees.
+In today's highly competitive business environment, employers need to be aware of the complex legislation and regulations governing their relationship with their biggest asset - their employees.

-We have developed particular expertise in advising overseas-based employers on the particulars of the New Zealand Law environment, and the steps necessary to ensure compliance with the employer's obligations under New Zealand legislation.
+We have specialist expertise in advising all different types of employers on the particulars of the New Zealand Law environment; and their obligations under New Zealand legislation.
+Good employment practices can save you time and money and build greater trust with your workforce.

 Employment agreements